oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - `edgeTraversals` of type `edgeTraversal[]`, required.
     - `properties` of type `propertyBag`, optional.

-    Define the `edgeTraversal` object with the following properties:
+    Define an `edgeTraversal` object with the following properties:

     - `edgeId` of type `string`, required.
     - `message` of type `message`, optional.